How Much Compensation Can I Claim For Stress At Work?

 For example, depression shares many of the same symptoms but is an entirely different illness that may not have been caused by work.
 What can complicate things even more, is that WRS can cause depression.

-For this reason, any compensation claim for stress at work will need to be based on the results of a proper medical opinion.
+For this reason, any compensation claim for work-related stress will need to be based on the results of a proper medical opinion.
 We can arrange for a local medical examination if you need one.

 Unsurprisingly, being a member of the armed forces means you are in one of the most likely jobs to result in work-related stress.
 This is especially true whilst on deployment.